-Our tests have suggested that the statistical shape model learned from training sets produce visually valid samples.
-However, we need a more rigorous way of evaluating these probability models and comparing them with other shape models.
+Our tests have suggested that the statistical shape models learned from training sets produce visually valid samples.
+However, we need more rigorous ways of evaluating these probability models and comparing them with other shape models.
 This is still work in progress.
 Other questions that require further investigation include the following: method for determining augmenting atoms, prediction algorithms, and object-based image match models.